Balancing Investment Goals

 What if you aim to achieve a specific investment return rate?
 If the number is high, such as 10%, you could invest your portfolio entirely in equity funds.
 Some years, you’ll see big gains and make or surpass your goal.
 In other years, you’ll get lower returns or experience losses.
 The higher you set your target, the more often you’ll likely miss it.

 Make it easy on yourself

-If you don’t have the time or interest to constantly watch the markets, I can help.
-With the investment professionals at COUNTRY Trust Bank®, you can have your investments professionally managed for you.
-No matter where you’re starting from, this could be the solution to your investing needs.
-Give me a call to discuss how easy it can be.
+If you don’t have the time or interest to constantly watch the markets, COUNTRY Trust Bank® can help by professionally managing your investments for you.
+No matter from where you're starting, this could be the solution to your investing needs.

 No bank guarantee